t4d-accelebrate-video-shorts/react-memo/README.md

 node -v
 ```

-If your system returns back version number other than 10.16.3 or cannot find Node.js then you will need to install Node.js 10.16.3.
-To install using the system installer, please review the links below.
-The system installer only supports one version being installed at a time.
+If your system returns back a version number other than 10.16.3 or cannot find Node.js then you will need to install Node.js 10.16.3.
+To install using the system installer, please browse to the appropriate link below.
+The system installer only supports one version being installed on a system at a time.

 To download Node.js for: